 But the very best credit card can only benefit you if you're using it responsibly.
 All the cash back or travel reward points isn't going to cover the interest rate charged if you keep a balance.
 A good credit card does not replace planning and budgeting.
 It only helps take the sting out a little.
 Most of us spend more during this time of year, and it makes sense to use the holiday burst of spending wisely.
 Each of the cards noted below will help you do just that.

 Some cards offer a nice sign up bonus in the form of cash back.
 Give yourself a little head start to help with your shopping list.
 (See also: 5 Best Credit Cards that Offer Bonus Cash Back for Sign Up)

 Blue Cash Preferred® Card from American Express

 New cardmembers of the Blue Cash Preferred® Card from American Express get $150 back (as statement credit) after spending $1,000 in purchases within the first 3 months.
-Earn 6% back at U.S. supermarkets (up to $6,000 per year in purchases), 3% back at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
+Earn 6% back at U.S. supermarkets (up to $6,000 per year in purchases, 1% after that), 3% back at U.S. gas stations, and 1% on other purchases.
+Apply by 5/3/17 to earn 10% cash back on purchases at U.S. restaurants in the first 6 months, up to $200 back.
 Terms and limitations apply.
-Finally, new cardmembers also get 0% intro APR on purchases and balance transfers for 12 months, then a variable rate of 13.24%-23.24% (depending on your creditworthiness and other factors) applies.
-The annual fee is $95 ($75 if your application is received by 8/3/16).
+Finally, new cardmembers also get 0% intro APR on purchases and balance transfers for 12 months, then a variable rate of 13.74%-23.74% (depending on your creditworthiness and other factors) applies.
+The annual fee is $95.
+See rates and fees.